 After you’ve digested the summary report, navigate to the URL table for a closer look at specific pages’ structured data implementation.

-This allows users to check the code related to the structured schema for each page.
+This allows users to check the number of structured schema for each page.

-There are four main points to consider here:
+There are two main points to consider here: